FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-03-05-switchMap-concatMap-mergemap-exhaustmap-explained.md

 The `fireEvents()` method emits in the `Subject` `sub` two times one value each.
 First the value `first` and immediately after the value `second`.
 This value then gets processed by the operator we want to look how it behaves when multiple values come in.

-## Similarities

-All of the *map operators can be piped to an observable and return a new observable.
-They keep the stream.
-They resolve the value but return a new observable.
-This makes them higher order mapping operators.
-You can subscribe to the outcome but initially `switchMap`, `mergeMap`, `concatMap` and `exhaustMap` return a new observable which then can be processed further.

 ## SwitchMap